-Deferred annuitiesAnnuities or pensions due to be paid from a future particular groups within it.
+Deferred annuities Annuities or pensions due to be paid from a future date or when the policyholder reaches a specified age.

-Demographics Statistical data relating to the population and
+Demographics Statistical data relating to the population and particular groups within it.

 Distributable profits A company's profits available for distribution are its accumulated realised profits.